metal3d/team-urgence/README.md

 # team-urgence
-Team urgence - temporary install mattermost and meet jitsi.
+Team urgence - temporary install rocket.chat and meet.jitsi.

 The usage is pretty simple.